 I don’t accept the view that if you can’t spend x amount of time in a place in order to see everything you shouldn’t go.
 Sure, a week or two or three in Paris would be much better than one day in Paris, but equally, one day in Paris is better than no days in Paris!
-My view is that it is worth going to Paris even if you only have one day or a small amount of time because whatever you can experience in that time is likely to be wonderful!
+My view is that it is worth going to Paris even if you only have one day (or any small amount of time) because whatever you can experience in that time is likely to be wonderful!

 - The Eiffel Tower

-- French Cuisine
+- Classic French Cuisine